 This isn’t pacifism—it’s efficiency.
 Direct confrontation depletes resources on both sides.
 The strategist who wins through positioning, who makes the fight unnecessary, preserves strength for future challenges.

 In business terms, this means making your competition irrelevant rather than defeating them head-on.
 When a small company tries to outspend a Fortune 500 competitor on advertising, the small company loses.
-But when that same small company creates a new category, serves an underserved segment, or builds switching costs that make customers reluctant to leave—now they're competing on terrain where size doesn't determine the outcome.
+But when that same small company creates a new category, serves an underserved segment, or builds switching costs that make customers reluctant to leave—now they’re competing on terrain where size doesn’t determine the outcome.
+A key to this approach is focus: concentrating efforts on creating value for customers, employees, and suppliers, and aligning business values with the needs of target audiences.
+These strategies help businesses achieve a competitive advantage by differentiating themselves in the marketplace and creating unique value that competitors cannot easily replicate.
+An effective business strategy is built around creating value for customers, employees, and suppliers.

 The question isn’t “how do we beat them?”
 It’s “how do we change the game so beating them becomes unnecessary?”